gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-require-returns-options-26"></a>
 #### Options

+- `checkGetters` - Boolean to determine whether getter methods should be checked for `@returns` tags.
+Defaults to `true`.
 - `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@returns`.
 Defaults to an empty array.
 - `forceRequireReturn` - Set to `true` to always insist on